Skip to content

 • Even schools at the Journey level showed positive trends when compared to matched peer schools.

-• Schools that paired Global Leaders with Dual Language programs saw amplified enrollment advantages, strengthening both academic distinctiveness and family engagement.
+• Schools that paired Global Leaders with Dual Language Programs saw amplified enrollment advantages, strengthening both academic distinctiveness and family engagement.

 Why does this work?